 Congratulations momma on your sweet new baby, this is one of the best times of your life and also one of the hardest!!!!
-The first time you hold your new baby is the best moment in the world, all of life is perfect holding your tiny miracle and then you start thinking when you are coming home, that you have a newborn and aren’t sure how to care for them or if you will be a good mom.
-Here are baby care tips for new moms like you filled with everything you need to know so you don’t worry about what to do and can spend more time enjoying your little one instead of worrying.
+The first time you hold your new baby is the best moment in the world, all of life is perfect holding your tiny miracle and then you start thinking on your way home, that you have a newborn and aren’t sure how to care for them or if you will be a good mom.
+Here are baby care tips for new moms like you, filled with everything you need to know so you don’t worry about what to do and can spend more time enjoying your little one instead of worrying.

 One thing to remember is that your infant will cry, this is how they communicate another thing to remember is not to panic over every little thing!
-Yes don’t freak out if you get spit up on or pooped on, these things happen because that is how babies are (their is nothing wrong with your baby).
-As mom your bound to be covered in stains of one kind or another for many years to come so try and get used to it, clean clothes are overrated at this point so forget about them!
+Yes, don’t freak out if you get spit up on or pooped on, these things happen because that is how babies are (there is nothing wrong with your baby).
+As a first-time mom, you are bound to be covered in stains of one kind or another for many years to come, try and get used to it, clean clothes are overrated at this point so forget about them!

 This post contains affiliate links see *disclosure for details

 Taking care of a baby isn’t hard it just takes getting used to and a good routine and schedule.
 Here are the best baby care tips to help you get started as a new mom on your journey of mom-hood.
 You will find help on feeding, soothing, baby sleep, baby products and everything in between.

 Put Together A Schedule

 The first thing to do when you get home is to put together a schedule for when to feed, change, play and put your baby to sleep.
 This will help you get into a routine and log everything so that when your husband or anyone else takes over they can see what comes next and stick to the schedule.
 This will help your baby get into the swing of things and know what to expect every day.